EASTER

 green

-removes impurities, tightens pores and balances sebum secretion.
+removes impurities, tightens pores and balances the secretion of skin sebum.

-, which is rich in many minerals (calcium, iron, magnesium, potassium) and is an excellent choice for spa treatments and full-body wraps.
+, which is rich in a large number of minerals (calcium, iron, magnesium, potassium) and is an excellent choice for bathing procedures and full-body wraps.

-Visit our shop and choose from our wide range of
+Visit our e-shop and choose from our wide range of

 clays